-Regarding post-secondary education, particularly in the United Kingdom and other regions, the words “Thesis” and “Dissertation” are used interchangeably.
+Regarding post-secondary education, particularly in the United Kingdom and other regions, the words “thesis” and “dissertation” are used interchangeably.
 But what do they mean?
 How do they differ?
 And why do these terms sometimes cause so much confusion?
-It is time to go deeper into the differences between the Thesisand the Dissertation, focusing on the UK’s universities.
+It is time to go deeper into the differences between the thesis and the dissertation, focussing on the UK’s universities.

-The first thing to note is that the Nomenclature differs depending on the country.
-For example, in Great Britain, a “Thesis” is the main work for a PhD, while a “Dissertation” is for Undergrad and Master’s levels.
-Conversely, in the U.S., a Dissertation is used for a PhD while a Thesis is used for a Master’s degree.
+The first thing to note is that the nomenclature differs depending on the country.
+For example, in Great Britain, a “thesis” is the main work for a PhD, while a “dissertation” is for undergrad and master’s levels.
+Conversely, in the U.K., a dissertation is used for a PhD, while a thesis is used for a master’s degree.

 PhD Thesis vs Dissertation:

-In the UK, a PhD is a document submitted to support a candidate in the pursuit of a Doctoral Degree.
-It shows the Researcher’s work and results.
-According to the guidelines, a Thesis must make a meaningful and new contribution to the field of study.
-The focus is on generating new knowledge, or re-interpretation the existing knowledge.
+In the UK, a PhD is a document submitted to support a candidate in the pursuit of a doctoral degree.
+It shows the researcher’s work and results.
+According to the guidelines, a thesis must make a meaningful and new contribution to the field of study.
+The focus is on generating new knowledge or reinterpreting the existing knowledge.

 Main Differences Between Thesis and Dissertation

-Length and Depth: A PhD Thesis is normally longer and more detailed than a Dissertation.
-In the UK can be up to 100,000 words and above depending on the area of specialisation.
-On the other hand, a Master’s Dissertation might be around 15,000 to 20,000 words.
+Length and Depth: A PhD thesis is normally longer and more detailed than a dissertation.
+In the UK, it can be up to 100,000 words and above, depending on the area of specialisation.
+On the other hand, a master’s dissertation might be around 15,000 to 20,000 words.

-Research Component: A PhD Thesis demands a lot of Research, Experiments, and Studies, Collection of Data, Analysis of Data, Conclusion, and Discussion part.
-A Dissertation for a Master’s degree consists of a Literature Review and may have some Qualitative or Quantitative study.
+Research Component: A PhD Thesis demands a lot of research, experiments, and studies, collection of data, analysis of data, conclusion, and discussion.
+A dissertation for a master’s degree consists of a literature review and may have some qualitative or quantitative study.

-Contribution to Knowledge: Another important element of a PhD Thesis is the contribution to knowledge.
-It should contribute to the knowledge in the Research, while a Dissertation is highly Research-oriented, it is more focused on the student’s capacity to reason within the context of the existing literature.
+Contribution to Knowledge: Another important element of a PhD thesis is the contribution to knowledge.
+It should contribute to the knowledge in the research; while a dissertation is highly research-oriented, and is more focused on the student’s capacity to reason within the context of the existing literature.

-Writing a PhD Thesis and a Dissertation also has some distinctions in the following ways.
-Let’s break down the typical steps involved:
+Writing a PhD thesis and dissertation also has some distinctions in the following ways: Let’s break down the typical steps involved:

 PhD Thesis: